Knowing the symptoms of a failing torque converter can make diagnosing problems with a machine much easier.

-If your machine “surges” or “lags” during operation—in other words, if it can’t seem to maintain constant speed, power, or lift—it might be a torque converter problem due to erratic converter fluid pressure or flow.
-This could be due to low converter fluid in the day tank and/or air present in the converter fluid circuit.
+Surging is the flip side of the power-loss coin.
+If your machine “surges” or “lags” during operation—in other words, if it can’t seem to maintain a constant speed, power, or lift—it might be a torque converter problem due to erratic converter fluid pressure or flow.

 3. Power Loss due to Clutch Slippage